To promote the sshg-promptfest, cut and paste the code below into your journal.

 If you're not a member of LiveJournal, you may cut and paste the prompt-offering template (and the prompt-claiming template when the time comes) into an email, tailor it appropriately, and send it to sshg.promptfest [at] gmail [dot] com.
 Please provide a link to your web presence (dA/other journal/site/Tumblr) if you have one.

-During the prompt-review period (17-23 March), decide which five prompts you'd like to claim (you don't have to claim any, and you may claim prompts even if you don't offer any).
+During the prompt-review period (which is merged with the prompt-claiming period this year), decide which five prompts you'd like to claim (you don't have to claim any, and you may claim prompts even if you don't offer any).

-During the prompt-claiming period (24-30 March), claim prompts by copying and pasting the the prompt-claiming template into the prompt-claiming post and tailoring it appropriately.
+During the prompt-claiming period (1 April-15 May), claim prompts by copying and pasting the the prompt-claiming template into the prompt-claiming post and tailoring it appropriately.

-When you receive your prompt assignment email on 31 March, reply to it immediately to confirm your email address and verify your intention to participate in the fest.
+When you receive your prompt assignment email, reply to it immediately to confirm your email address and verify your intention to participate in the fest.
 Once that's done, friend the sshg_pf_mod so that I can show you how your entry will look when posted to the community (or don't if you don't want a preview).

 During the production period (April-May), create a fan work that honors your prompt while exploring your vision of the relationship between Severus Snape and Hermione Granger.
 Remember that your fan work, including its header, must fit into one LiveJournal post.